turbulent/dockwrkr/README.md

 ## Requirements

-This script requires Python 2.7.x to work.
-Support for Python 3.x is not ready yet.
+This script requires Python 3.x to work.

 The `docker` command-line tool must also be in your `PATH` variable for this script to work properly.